mgedmin/qr2text/README.rst

 (--white-background) or white-on-black (--black-background).
 Some QR code scanners don't care, but others will refuse to recognize inverted QR codes.

+Note: for QR code decoding to work you need to have libzbar installed on your system (e.g. ``sudo apt install libzbar0`` on Ubuntu).

 .. [[[cog
 ..   import cog, subprocess, textwrap
 ..   helptext = subprocess.run(['qr2text', '--help'], capture_output=True, text=True).stdout